astropy/halotools/docs/tutorials/raw_halocats.rst

 we'll describe how to convert a raw halo catalong into a fast-loading HDF5 file, and store it in your cache directory for future use.

+The primary method of the `-~halotools.sim_manager.CatalogManager` class that you will use is `-~halotools.sim_manager.CatalogManager.process_raw_halocat`.
+This method does three things: 1.
+Reads the raw halo catalog ASCII either from the cache or an alternative location 2.
+Optionally makes customizable cuts on the rows of the halo catalog, returning a numpy structured array 3.
+Optionally stores the cut catalog into cache, or another directory location of your choosing

+Let's use the Multidark file we just downloaded to see how `-~halotools.sim_manager.CatalogManager.process_raw_halocat` works.

 .. code:: python

     result = catman.process_raw_halocat(downloaded_fname, simname, halo_finder,